gemini-hlsw/ocs/bundle/edu.gemini.pot/doc/GhostEstimates.md

 By default the base position coordinate can be defined as the coordinate that minimizes the maximum distance to any target in the collection.
 The “smallest-circle” algorithm runs in linear time and can be used to compute this value.
 In the GHOST dual-target mode this computation is trivial.
 Future instruments with multi-target modes might have different rules for computing the base position.

 Throughout the OCS codebase we assume a single science-target per observation.
 The idea now is to replace this target with an `Asterism`.
 Usages that just want the coordinate at the base position will remain basically unchanged.
-Usages that require target-specific information like magnitude values would need to figure out *which* target to use.
+Usages that require target-specific information like magnitude values would need to figure out *which* target to use, or whether to take into account all targets.

 How the general `Asterism` concept might be expressed at Phase 1 vs. Phase 2 and beyond is the subject of the remainder of this document.